Dimical/MyMoneyManager/README.md

-# openApi
+# MyMoneyManager

-Spring Boot open api
+Jhipster application for Money